rickydefazio/school-admin-system/README.md

 # School Database Administration System

-Provides a way for users to administer a school database containing information about courses.
-Users can interact with the database by retrieving a list of courses, viewing detail for a specific course, as well as creating, updating and deleting courses in the database.
+• Provided an interactive way for users to administer a school database whereby users can retrieve a list of courses, view details for a specific course, as well as create, update and delete existing courses.
+• Utilized: JavaScript, React.js, Express.js, SQLite3, and a REST API built from scratch.

+## Getting Started

+coming soon...